KGI4NFDI/kgi4nfdi_registry_data/.github/ISSUE_TEMPLATE/data-contribution.md

 3. If there is no Wikidata item for the value you require, please add it to Wikidata first, then mention its QID.
 4. Please USE bullet points as in the template.
 5. Please DON'T remove the fenced YAML block
+6. If some non-essential values are missing, remove the brackets placeholders

 ```yaml
 Name of the KG*: [example: NFDI4Culture KG]